creachadair/chirp/spec.md

 - The **Request ID** identifies which pending request to cancel.

 ### Error Data

+The response data in case of a service error uses the following structure:

 | Offset | Bytes | Description                        |
 |--------|-------|------------------------------------|